That Bach is life and was my life for three months in Nepal.

 That Bach is as powerful as the highest peak in the world.

-COMING JULY 9TH, 2024
+RELEASED JULY 9TH, 2024

 Judith Glyde, in the fall of 1999, spent three months in the Khumbu region of the Himalayas.
 Following in the footsteps of the Buddhist teacher who enters contemplative isolation to study, she experienced these months in a secluded village, Sengma, re-exploring the six suites for solo cello by Bach.